realsetvin/DynexSDK/README.md

 [Dimod documentation](https://docs.ocean.dwavesys.com/en/stable/docs_dimod/)

 ## PyQUBO: QUBOs or Ising Models from Flexible Mathematical Expressions
 PyQUBO allows you to create QUBOs or Ising models from flexible mathematical expressions easily.
-It is Python based (C++ backend), fully integrated with Ocean SDK, supports automatic validation of constraints and features placeholder for parameter tuning.
+It is Python based (C++ backend), fully integrated with Ocean SDK, and supports automatic validation of constraints and features placeholder for parameter tuning.

 [PyQUBO documentation](https://pyqubo.readthedocs.io/)